aws/s2n-tls/scram/README.md

 attackers injecting corrupted traffic, this is not a common or easy kind of test for applications to include.
-An application with this error will appear to work correctly, and will handle correctly encrypted and authenticated data without error, however the application will alos accept corrupt or malicious input; usually a high severity security issue.
+An application with this error will appear to work correctly, and will handle correctly encrypted and authenticated data without error, however the application will also accept corrupt or malicious input; usually a high severity security issue.

 2. Some applications deliberately use decrypted plaintext before it has been